jonwaterschoot/plugdata-daisy-simple/02_components_pd_examples/02_toggleswitches_buttons/toggleswitches_buttons_plugdata.md

 The on-off-on switches you'll find in the Synthux kits can be seen as two buttons in one.
 The middle position is 'neutral' flicking it either side will engage and keep pushing down on that knob.

-In Plugdata we have a few ways to address a button:
+In Plugdata we have a few ways to address the button or switch:
 - Trigger or bang: It can react and do something as soon as you've pushed it;
-- Press: you can press and hold it for a while;
+- Press: you can press and hold it for a while to keep it active;
-- or make it do something when you release it, ...
+- or make it do something when you release it;
+- or do different thing depending on how many seconds you're holding it.

 In it's simplest way we push it and it sends a bang.
 In this example the push is connecting digital pin 8 to ground which triggers a bang: